Bloodvein Headwaters Day 2: Crystal Lake to the Knox Lake Portage

 Crystal Lake early morning sunshine

 We were on the water before 9:30 for what promised to be a big day.
-We were hoping to be at the far end of the Knox lake portage by the end of the day.
-By noon we were at the A09 put in and paddling across the small lake (mistakenly labelled “Indian House Lake” on the Garmin map) and Indian House Creek into the lake itself.
+We were hoping to be at the far end of the Knox Lake portage by the end of it.
+By noon we were at the A09 put in and paddling across the small lake (mistakenly labelled “Indian House Lake” on the Garmin map) and Indian House Creek into the Indian House Lake itself.

 portage time - Max hauls a double load